awsdocs/aws-freertos-docs/doc_source/getting_started_mch.md

 1. On the **Projects** tab, right\-click the `aws_demos` top\-level folder, and then choose **Debug**\.

 1. When the debugger stops at the breakpoint in `main()`, from the **Run** menu, choose **Resume**\.

-**Note**
-For improved performance, you can optionally purchase the [MPLAB ICD 4 In\-Circuit Debugger](http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=DV164045)\.
-The ICD 4 makes it possible for you to step through code more quickly, add an unlimited number of breakpoints, and add breakpoints without restarting the debugger\.
-The first time you debug the samples with the ICD 4 debugger, an **ICD 4 not Found** dialog box is displayed\.
-In the tree view, under the **ICD 4** node, choose the ICD4 serial number, and then choose **OK**\.

 You can use the MQTT client in the AWS IoT console to monitor the messages that your device sends to the AWS Cloud\.